-Outcome 1 All communities residing in the Borough can live their lives in safety without the fear or experience of Domestic Abuse Indicators (how will we measure progress) Data Source Aim (Increase/decrease)): Number of reported incidents of Domestic Abuse in the Borough Kent Police statistics Increase Victims refusing to take DA incidents forward to prosecution (NFA) Kent Police statistics Decrease Number of A&E attendees linked to Domestic Abuse NHS Trust Decrease Number of reported incidents categorised as High Risk (i.e. MARAC) Kant Dalias statistics Daggera Kent Police statistics Decrease % of BME reported incidents of Domestic Abuse in the Borough Kent Police statistics Increase Kent Fonce statistics increase Actions (how we will do it) Nominated Lead / By-When: Actions (now we will do it) Agency by-wrien.
-Complete a mapping exercise to establish incidence of DA across the Borough, establishing hot 0 spots within local communities and identifying cultural/minority subsets that could require a Kent Police Summer 2018 bespoke approach.
+Indicators (how will we measure progress) Data Source Aim (Increase/decre Number of reported incidents of Domestic Abuse in the Borough Kent Police statistics Increase Victims refusing to take DA incidents forward to prosecution (NFA) Kent Police statistics Decrease Number of A&E attendees linked to Domestic Abuse NHS Trust Decrease Number of reported incidents categorised as High Risk (i.e. MARAC) Kent Police statistics Decrease % of BME reported incidents of Domestic Abuse in the Borough Kent Police statistics Increase Actions (how we will do it) Nominated Lead / Agency By-When: Complete a mapping exercise to establish incidence of DA across the Borough, establishing hot spots within local communities and identifying cultural/minority subsets that could require a bespoke approach.
+Kent Police Summer 2018

-Explore different ways in which professionals can reach out to identified communities and cultural subsets using best practice from other authorities and advice from representatives from those groups.
-MBC Summer 2018 Establish availability of perpetrator programmes and assess their effectiveness.
+• Explore different ways in which professionals can reach out to identified communities and cultural subsets using best practice from other authorities and advice from representatives from those groups.
+MBC Summer 2018 • Establish availability of perpetrator programmes and assess their effectiveness.
 Source good practice examples and training for professionals for working with perpetrators.
-KCC / Probation Autumn 2018 Review and update key processes related to DV bringing forward improvements facilitating enhanced support for victims (e.g. DANs, DASH, MARAC, DVPO/N, Injunctions).
-Kent Police / Golding Homes March 2019 Ensure MBC Housing are fully represented at One Stop Shop to support victims. МВС Spring 2018
+KCC / Probation Autumn 2018 • Review and update key processes related to DV bringing forward improvements facilitating enhanced support for victims (e.g. DANs, DASH, MARAC, DVPO/N, Injunctions).
+Kent Police / Golding Homes March 2019 • Ensure MBC Housing are fully represented at One Stop Shop to support victims.
+MBC Spring 2018